yusinto/universal-hot-reload/README.md

       // other standard webpack config like loaders, plugins, etc...
     };
     ```
 2. Setup your client bundle webpack config like below.
-Important parts are:
+Note that in output, publicPath
-    * In output, publicPath must be the full url to the bundle.
+must be the full url to the bundle:

     ```javascript
     const webpack = require('webpack');